cdjohnnatha/wallpaper-repository/README.md

 * Note: The main side goal is to make tests for all resources of application *

-I devided the development as followed:
+I divided the development as followed:
 - 0. Setup the basic libraries.
 - 1. Create users.
 - 2. Create authentication with roles.